 Although not a substitute for a third-party special needs trust created by a parent or other loved one as part of an overall estate plan, monies now can held in an ABLE account to be used to pay for certain disability-related expenses.
 Assets held in an ABLE account grow income-tax free if the funds are used to pay for disability-related expenses, and enable individuals receiving government benefits based on financial need, like SSI and Medicaid, to have more funds at their disposal to pay for certain expenses, including housing.
 However, ABLE accounts only can be owned and managed for individuals who meet the federal government’s definition of “disability” and only if the person’s disability arose before age 26.

 The age limit is one of several ways in which ABLE accounts differ from third-party special needs trusts, which often are used to hold lifetime gifts or an inheritance set aside for a child with disabilities.
 For instance, unlike a third-party special needs trust which can own a home, vehicle or stock, ABLE accounts only can hold cash assets.
-Similarly, while there are no limits on the total value of assets that can be held by a third-party special needs trust, there are strict limits on how much money can be contributed to an ABLE account on an annual basis ($15,000 per year (in 2018) from all sources) and the total value that can be held in an ABLE account (the maximum is tied to the limit for each state’s 529 education plan).
-Additionally, if there are any funds remaining in an ABLE account when the account owner dies, those funds first will be used to reimburse those states that provided Medicaid assistance to the owner; in contrast, there is no Medicaid reimbursement requirement for a third-party special needs trust.
+Similarly, while there are no limits on the total value of assets that can be held by a third-party special needs trust, there are strict limits on how much money can be contributed to an ABLE account on an annual basis ($15,000 per year (in 2021) from all sources) and the total value that can be held in an ABLE account (the maximum is tied to the 529 education plan limit for the hosting state’s ABLE program).
+Additionally, an exception currently exists to permit some beneficiaries of ABLE accounts, e.g., those who are employed, to make further annual contributions up to the federal poverty limit ($12,880 in 2021) if the beneficiary is not contributing to defined tax-deferred retirement plans or annuities.
+One important consideration is that if there are any funds remaining in an ABLE account when the account owner dies, those funds first will be used to reimburse those states that provided Medicaid assistance to the owner; in contrast, there is no Medicaid reimbursement requirement for a third-party special needs trust.